 The final processing of the evaporator bottoms is the same whether operating in the coupled or decoupled mode.
 Concentrate is discharged from the C-30 evaporator at a rate of 0.4 to 0.7 gpm and collected in the 275 gallon transfer tank.
-The concentrate is transferred in batches from the transfer tank to the blender/dryer, its heaters are energized, and its temperature raised to about 450°F. As boiling begins, pressure is allowed to build up in the blender/dryer to a predetermined value where a vacuum pump starts automatically.
-The pump removes the vapor from the blender/dryer shell and discharges through a condenser to the VC-300 Concentrate Tank.
-The vacuum pump runs until a negative pressure is drawn in the blender/dryer shell, then the cycle is repeated.
-The setpoints for the cycling of the vacuum pump can be adjusted to optimize the drying process.
+The concentrate is transferred in batches from the transfer tank to the blender/dryer, steam is admitted to the blender/dryer jacket, and the temperature is raised to about 120°F. The liquid is boiled off under vacuum which is drawn by a vacuum eductor.
+The eductor also removes the boiled off vapors through a condenser, and discharges into a holding tank.
+The liquid is then pumped back to the VC-300 concentrate tank for reprocessing.
+The drying takes place at a pressure of about 22 to 29 inches Hg vacuum.
 Once drying has started, concentrate is periodically pumped from the transfer tank to the blender/dryer in small batches as it accumulates until about 450 gallons have been placed in the blender/dryer.
 At this point, concentrate is held in the transfer tank until the blender/dryer contents are dried and packaged, at which time the cycle starts over again.
+During the final drying stage of a batch the temperature of the blender/dryer will increase to about 140°F.